kubeflow/website/content/docs/fairing/install-fairing.md

 docker ps
 ```

-*  If you get a message like `docker: command not found`, then [install
+*  If you receive the `docker: command not found` message, [install
    Docker](https://docs.docker.com/install/).
-*  If you get an error like `Error response from daemon: Bad response from
+*  If you receive the `Error response from daemon: Bad response from
-   Docker engine`, then [restart your docker daemon][docker-start].
+   Docker engine` message, [restart your docker daemon][docker-start].
 *  If you are using Linux and you use sudo to access Docker, follow these
    steps to [add your user to the docker group][docker-non-root].
 Note, the
    docker group grants privileges equivalent to the root user.
 To learn more